Skip main navigation

 Summary

-Production guide to S3 hosting based on migrating a 50,000-page documentation site from EC2 WordPress to S3+CloudFront.
-Includes real cost breakdowns, performance metrics, and lessons from managing 15 S3-hosted sites in production.
+Production guide to S3 hosting based on migrating a large documentation site from EC2 WordPress to S3+CloudFront.
+Includes cost breakdowns, performance lessons, and field notes from managing S3-hosted sites in production.

 Cloud server technology representing scalable web hosting infrastructure

-In 2022, I inherited a documentation website for a Calgary-based SaaS company running on WordPress.
-The site had 50,000+ pages of technical documentation and was hosted on three EC2 t3.large instances behind an ALB.
-Monthly AWS bill: $450.
+I once inherited a documentation website running on WordPress.
+The site had a large catalogue of technical documentation pages and was hosted on multiple EC2 instances behind an ALB.
+The monthly AWS bill was substantial.

 The performance was terrible:

-• Weekly outages from PHP-FPM crashes under load
+• Recurring outages from PHP-FPM crashes under load

 The site was entirely static content - no user accounts, no comments, no dynamic functionality.
 Every page hit required PHP to query MySQL, render the template, and serve HTML.
-We were paying $450/month to serve static content dynamically.
+We were paying a premium to serve static content dynamically.

-This article documents our migration to S3 + CloudFront hosting, reducing costs from $450/month to $18/month while improving average load times from 3.2s to 420ms.
+This article documents our migration to S3 + CloudFront hosting, which dramatically reduced our monthly costs while delivering much faster average load times.

 The Migration Strategy: WordPress to Static S3